yeti/manticore-django/README.md

 * If the script fails in `fab all` because your project database already exists (i.e., an upgrade), you can complete the upgrade with `fab create:True deploy`.

 * Automatic failover is not implemented.
 If the master database fails, manually configure a slave database as the master.

 * If a host is removed from APPLICATION_HOSTS, CRON_HOSTS, or DATABASE_HOSTS, you have to manually remove that host entry from the Postgresql database configuration files.

+## Vagrant Issues

+* Vagrant deployment does not run the cron task or nginx.

+* Vagrant will use the repository copy of `vagrant_settings.py` and `manage.py` for your Django project.
+Local changes to the database and celery tasks will not take effect until `fab vagrant up` or `fab vagrant deploy` is run.

+* To use `local_settings.py` and the working (non-repository) copy instead of `vagrant_settings.py` and the repository copy for migrations and celery, prefix all your tasks with `fab working`.

+* *NEVER* specify `VIRTUALENV_HOME` as the vagrant directory because it *will erase your local project*.

+* Database changes aren't persisted when a Vagrant instance is destroyed.